Table Of Contents

 2. Socializing FinOps to the team

 The next step is to vividly communicate how adopting a FinOps framework works so you can foster goodwill.
-You’re also trying to prepare all involved mentally about what they’ll have to improve in terms of their values and routines to start seeing progress (a cultural shift).
+You’re also trying to mentally prepare all involved about what they’ll have to improve regarding their values and routines to start seeing progress (a cultural shift).

 How to promote a cultural shift to FinOps in your organization